Natural Baby Life logo (480 x 130)

 If you’ve ever been pregnant, chances are you’ve had your fair share of cravings.
 While some are so common as to be a cliche, others may be surprising and make you wonder where they came from.
 If you find yourself craving bread, what does it mean and how should you handle it?

-Pregnancy cravings may be a sign that your body is letting you know that you are lacking specific nutrients.
-Craving bread specifically may mean that you are low on the amino acid tryptophan, which increases serotonin levels in the brain and improves mood.
-While high-quality bread can be part of a balanced diet, avoid overly processed grains.
+Pregnancy cravings may be your body’s way of letting you know that you are lacking specific nutrients such as the amino acid tryptophan, which increases serotonin levels in the brain and improves mood.
+Fortunately, high-quality bread is part of a well-balanced diet!

 Read on for more information about craving bread while pregnant, what it may mean, and how you should handle it.
-We’ll also cover dietary recommendations for a healthy pregnancy and offer suggestions for healthier alternatives to bread.
+We’ll also cover dietary recommendations for a healthy pregnancy and offer suggestions for healthy alternatives to bread to give you some variety.

 It is completely normal, even expected, to experience cravings for certain foods while pregnant.
 During pregnancy, your sense of taste is heightened, and those desperate pangs of longing you feel for rye or sourdough bread are fairly common cravings experienced by many women during pregnancy.